Probing the size and binding energy of the hypertriton in heavy ion collisions

 The small binding energy in $_3^\Lambda$H implies that it has an extended wave function for the $\Lambda$ with respect to the deuteron core, which has a much larger binding energy $B_d \simeq 2.2$ MeV.
-Thus the $\Lambda$ forms a ``halo" system with an approximate size $R = \sqrt{\hbar^2/(4\mu B)} \simeq 10 $ fm, where $\mu$ is the reduced mass and B the hypertriton binding energy \cite{ISI:A1993LF28300001}.
+Thus the $\Lambda$ forms a ``halo" system with an approximate size $R = \sqrt{\hbar^2/(4\mu B_\Lambda)} \simeq 10 $ fm, where $\mu$ is the reduced mass and $B_\Lambda$ the hypertriton binding energy \cite{ISI:A1993LF28300001}.
 This is probably the largest known halo nucleus since the discovery of the $^{11}$Li halo nucleus about 35 years ago \cite{TanihataPRL.55.2676}.

 The binding energy of the hypertriton is often used as a benchmark for the $\Lambda$N interaction, which is an important constraint in attempts to resolve the ``hyperon puzzle'' related to whether or not dense NSs contain hyperons, besides nucleons \cite{Lattimer-2021,RevModPhys.88.035004,TOLOS2020103770}.
-One has also invoked a three-body $\Lambda$NN interaction together with a two-body interaction to reproduce the hypertriton binding and other properties of hypernuclei \cite{Gal_2020,kohno2022partial}.
-Given the $\Lambda$N and $\Lambda$NN interaction, the hypertriton properties can be calculated using a genuinely three-body model, e.g., by solving Fadeev equations, or by using effective field theoretical (EFT) techniques \cite{Cobis-1997,PRC.100.034002,friedman2022constraints}.
-An additional experimental study of the hypertriton size, and its corresponding binding energy, has recently been proposed by measuring the interaction cross section of the hypertriton with $^{12}$C beams at $\sim$ 1.5 GeV/nucleon allowing for a study of the unknown hypertriton matter radius \cite{obertelli22}.
-This experiment would provide an unambiguous conclusion on the hypertriton being a halo or non-halo system \cite{obertelli22}.
+One has also been invoked a three-body $\Lambda$NN interaction together with a two-body interaction to study the hypertriton binding and other properties of hypernuclei \cite{Gal_2020,kohno2022partial}.
+The conclusion of these works is that the $\Lambda$NN interaction forces are not testable by studying the hypertriton. $B_{\Lambda}$ is used in most YN studies to constrain the (S=1)/(S=0) ratio of the $\Lambda$-N 2-body force.
+Other studies have explored the details of the $\Lambda$N interaction using three-body models and effective field theoretical (EFT) techniques \cite{Cobis-1997,PRC.100.034002,friedman2022constraints}.
+To further elucidate these questions, experimental studies of the hypertriton size and its corresponding binding energy have been proposed by measuring the interaction cross section of the hypertriton produced in reactions with heavy ion beams \cite{PBM2019,obertelli22}.